One dead after goose causes Pennsylvania motorcycle crash - NewsBreak

 BUCKS COUNTY, Pa.
 (WTAJ) — A motorcyclist was killed Friday in eastern Pennsylvania after police said a goose hit them in the head, causing a head-on crash with an SUV.

 The crash happened April 8 at State Road and River Road in Croydon, Pa.
-The driver was on a Harley Davidson just before 9 a.m. when a goose reportedly came flying out of the woods, hitting the motorcyclist in the head.Charges dismissed for man accused of triple shooting
+The driver was on a Harley Davidson just before 9 a.m. when a goose reportedly came flying out of the woods, hitting the motorcyclist in the head.Man flees police, throws toilet from roof of apartment building

 Bristol Borough Police said the goose caused the motorcyclist to side-swipe a car before running head-on into a Toyota Highlander SUV.
 The motorcyclist was not wearing a helmet at the time, according to the report.